Mahimnak/KryptX/README.md

 <h2>Solidity ⛓️</h2>
 At the heart of decentralized applications are smart contracts written in Solidity.
 This programming language facilitates the execution of trustless and automated transactions on the blockchain.

-<h2>Web Technologies (HTML, CSS) 💻</h2>
+<h2>Web Technologies (MERN Stack) 💻</h2>
-Traditional web technologies, including HTML and CSS, are employed to structure and style the user interface, ensuring a visually appealing and responsive design.
+Traditional web technologies, including the MERN stack, are employed to structure and style the user interface, ensuring a visually appealing, responsive, and highly functional design.

 ## Authors ✍️